Skip to main content

 Signs of head lice

-Though head lice is common; these bugs can be a challenge to spot.
+Though head lice are common; these bugs can be a challenge to spot.
 You may not even realize a child has head lice for four to six weeks.
 Some common symptoms of head lice include:

 • Increased scratching in the infected area